Mark Twain, a great storyteller, once said: “Never let the truth get in the way of a good story.”

 But What About Guardianship Abuse in Florida?

 This article points to how the Netflix movie cannot happen here.
 Put simply, Florida has many procedural safeguards to help make sure the alleged incapacitated person receives due process in the determination of incapacity.
-This does not mean that the Florida guardianship system is perfect - any system created and run by human beings is subject to breakdown, such as this high-profile case.
+This does not mean that the Florida guardianship system is perfect - any system created and run by human beings is subject to breakdown.
 We believe that most people can easily avoid a guardianship through good estate planning, but there are times when good planning cannot prevent a guardianship (see below).
 The rules in Florida bend over backwards to find a "least restrictive alternative" to a guardianship - but there are times when guardianship is necessary to help protect people from bad actors or when people fail to properly plan.

 If you want to learn more about guardianships in Florida, such as when your loved one is incapacitated and needs help, please see the following links: